sourander/webcambilight/README.md

 For installing OpenCV on Raspberry, check this guide by Adrian Rosebrock: https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/

 I was running OpenCV 4.1.0 while writing the code.
-My Python version was 3.5.
+Python version 3.5.

 ###